dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 4. Create Pod to consume the Persistent Volume Claim.
 5. Writes data to the volume.
 6. Deletes the Pod.
-7. Creates a VolumeSnapshot from the Persistent Volume Claim.
+7. Creates a Volume Snapshot from the Persistent Volume Claim.
-8. Waits for the VolumeSnapshot to be Running.
+8. Waits for the Volume Snapshot to be Ready.
-9. Creates a new Persistent Volume Claim from the VolumeSnapshot.
+9. Creates a new Persistent Volume Claim from the Volume Snapshot.
 10. Creates a new Pod to consume the new Persistent Volume Claim.
 11. Verifies the checksum of the data.